 My best advice is to use the same flooring as the rest of your home.
 It will help the flow from one room to another.
 Just like we talked about in the painting section!

-Even if you have a low pile wall to wall carpet a nice area rug on top of the carpet an add a punch of decor WOW!
+Even if you have a low pile wall-to-wall carpet a nice area rug on top of the carpet and add a punch of decor WOW!
 But a word of caution, the wall-to-wall rug pile must be very low and so must the area rug to correctly layer rugs!

-Here’s a good rule of thumb for area rugs in a living room… the main furniture in your living room like your sofa, coffee table, and chairs should all be touching an area rug!
-And the at least the front legs of your sofa and chairs should be on the area rug.
+Here’s a good rule of thumb for area rugs in a living room.
+The main furniture in your living room like your sofa, coffee table, and chairs should all be touching an area rug!
+And at least the front legs of your sofa and chairs should be on the area rug.

-Also, there should be a few inches of flooring showing around the perimeter of a room when using an area rug.
+Also, there should be at least a few inches of flooring showing around the perimeter of a room when using an area rug.

 Your curtains can make a room look dated or fresh!
 Think simple, simple, simple!
 A plain straight curtain looks in style and updated.
 And so does a window with no curtains at all!